 Does [semantic realism] entail Realism?
 It does not.
 Realism … requires the objective independent existence of common-sense physical entities.
 Semantic Realism concerns physical statements and has no such requirement: it says nothing about the nature of the reality that makes those statements true or false, except that it is [at least in part potentially beyond the reach of our best investigative efforts].
 An idealist who believed in the … existence of a purely mental realm of sense-data could subscribe to [semantic realism].
 He could believe that physical statements are true or false according as they do or do not correspond to the realm of sense-data, whatever anyone’s opinion on the matter: we have no ‘incorrigible knowledge’ of sense-data. … In sum, mere talk of truth will not yield any particular ontology.
 (1983: 77)

-Dummett's challenge to semantic realism, then, turns on his second argument, the manifestation argument.
-Suppose that we are considering region of discourse D as before.
-Then:
+Suppose that we are considering region of discourse D. Then:

 Suppose, for reductio, that

-(3) We know the truth-conditions of the sentences of D.
+- We know the (recognition-transcendent) truth-conditions of the sentences of D.

 We then add the following premise, which stems from the Wittgensteinian insight that understanding does not consist in the possession of an inner state, but rather in the possession of some practical ability (see Wittgenstein 1958):